 - 1. Forms SF-1, Distributions of Stochastic Flood Parameters (Coastal, Inland), and SF-2, Examples of Flood Loss Exceedance Estimates (Coastal and Inland Combined), will be reviewed.
-Justification for the distributions selected, including for example, citations to published literature or analyses of specific historical data, will be reviewed. - 2.
-The modeling organization characterization of uncertainty for damage estimates, annual flood loss, flood probable maximum loss levels, and flood loss costs will be reviewed.
+Justification for the distributions selected, including for example, citations to published literature or analyses of specific historical data, will be reviewed.
+Justification for the goodness-of-fit tests used will also be reviewed. - 2.
+The modeling organization characterization of uncertainty for damage estimates, annual flood loss, flood probable maximum loss levels, and flood loss costs will be reviewed. - 3.
+Regression analyses performed will be reviewed, including for example parameter estimation, graphical summaries and numerical measures of the quality of fit, residual analysis and verification of regression assumptions, outlier treatment, and associated uncertainty assessment.